 The key to MED-EL’s success in research and innovation is the close and interdisciplinary collaboration between highly qualified researchers and developers (in the area of engineering, software, physics, chemistry and medicine).
 This cooperation

 provides the basis for the development of innovations aimed at safeguarding and further expanding MED-EL’s leading position.
 Furthermore, MED-EL participates in numerous EU research programmes and fosters applied research activities via cooperation

 projects with more than 100 research institutions worldwide.

 The world of sound: The widest range of hearing systems

-MED-EL offers the widest range of implantable and non-implantable solutions to treat all degrees of hearing loss; enabling people in more than 140 countries enjoy the gift of hearing with the help of a MED-EL device.
+MED-EL offers the widest range of implantable and non-implantable solutions to treat all degrees of hearing loss; enabling people in 136 countries enjoy the gift of hearing with the help of a MED-EL device.
 MED-EL’s hearing solutions include cochlear

 and middle ear implant systems, a combined Electric Acoustic Stimulation hearing implant system, auditory brainstem implants as well as surgical and non-surgical bone conduction devices.

 |Cochlear implant development started by MED-EL founders Ingeborg and Erwin Hochmair.